FDA panel backs over-the-counter sales of birth control pill

 “We have an application with many complicated issues and uncertainties, including questionable reliability,” FDA’s Dr. Pamela Horn told panelists on Tuesday.

-But the panel largely set those concerns aside, emphasizing the benefits of providing more effective birth control, particularly to young people and lower-income groups, than what’s available over the counter now, like condoms and diaphragms.
+But the panel largely set those concerns aside, emphasizing the benefits of providing more effective birth control — particularly to young people and lower-income groups — than what’s available over the counter now, like condoms and gels.

 Most birth control pills used in the U.S. today contain a combination of progestin and estrogen.
 Opill is part of an older class of contraceptives that only contain progestin.
 They generally have fewer side effects and health risks but can be less effective if they’re not taken around the same time daily.

-FDA’s decision won’t apply to other birth control pills, only Opill, although advocates hope that an approval decision might push other drugmakers to seek over-the-counter sales.
+FDA’s decision won’t apply to other birth control pills although advocates hope that an approval decision might push other drugmakers to seek over-the-counter sales.
 Birth control pills are available without a prescription across much of South America, Asia and Africa.

-Nonprescription medicines are usually cheaper, but generally not covered by insurance.
-Requiring insurers to cover over-the-counter birth control would require a regulatory change by the federal government.
+Opill was first approved in the U.S. five decades ago based on data showing it was more than 90% effective in preventing pregnancy when taken daily.
+Even if the pill is approved for over the counter, it’s unclear how popular it might be.
+Opill has not been marketed in the U.S. since 2005.

 But in reading comprehension studies conducted by Perrigo, 68% of women with unexplained bleeding incorrectly answered they could take the drug.
 And a few women with breast cancer also told researchers they could use Opill.